dkhalanskyjb/journal/Datetime/FormattingWiki/design_meetings/04_specific_functions.md

   cumbersome, whereas having different signatures for fields that in practice behave the same may be strange.

+> **Resolution**.
+Since there's no known use cases for space-padding several
+> directives at a time, or for padding with both zeros and spaces, we should
+> instead enhance the directives themselves, making this functionality more
+> discoverable.
+>
+> Having the `Padding` parameter for every unsigned field is not strange:
+> it's also the place where zero-padding could be turned off.

 ### The UTC offsets

 #### Convenient access to common formats